 Q Mixers Light Tonic Water skips the sugar in favor of a sugar and sweetener blend designed to replicate the flavors of Q Spectacular without the actual full dose of sugar.

 “When I look to elevate a highball beyond a standard gin and tonic, the dry, yet flavorful Q Tonic is the one I lean on," says Frank Caiafa, the director of Handle Bars New York and author of "The Waldorf Astoria Bar Book."
 "It adds a spine to the core of the mix while allowing a unique or upgraded base spirit to shine through."

-Natalia Cardenas, the beverage development manager for Breakthru Beverage Chicago, favors Q Tonics because “every time I use it for my customers, I am assured that they are tasting a cocktail that surpasses anything they’ve tried before.
-With its real ingredients, high carbonation and less sugar than others on the market, it’s a tonic I rely on time and time again.”
+Natalia Cardenas, the beverage development manager for Breakthru Beverage Chicago, favors Q Tonics, too.
+"Every time I use it for my customers, I am assured that they are tasting a cocktail that surpasses anything they’ve tried before.
+With its real ingredients, high carbonation, and less sugar than others on the market, it’s a tonic I rely on time and time again.”

 Best Syrup: Jack Rudy Cocktail Co.
 The Tonic Trio